History of communism: Anarchist communism

-Early socialist states (1917–1944)
+Revolutions and world communism (1917-1923)

-Russian Revolution, Leninism, and formation of the Soviet Union
+Russian Revolution, Russian Civil War, and formation of the Soviet Union

 Vladimir Lenin, founder of the Soviet Union and leader of the Bolshevik party.

 Leon Trotsky, founder of the Red Army and key figure in the October Revolution.

 At the start of the 20th century, the Russian Empire was an autocracy controlled by Tsar Nicholas II, with millions of the country's largely agrarian population living in abject poverty.
-The anti-communist historian Robert Service noted that "poverty and oppression constituted the best soil for Marxism to grow in".
+Robert Service noted that "poverty and oppression constituted the best soil for Marxism to grow in".
 The man most responsible for introducing the ideology into the country was Georgi Plekhanov, although the movement itself was largely organised by Vladimir Lenin, who had for a time been exiled to a prison camp in Siberia by the Tsarist government for his beliefs.
 A Marxist group known as the Russian Social Democratic Labour Party was formed in the country, although it soon divided into two main factions, namely the Bolsheviks led by Lenin and the Mensheviks led by Julius Martov.

 In 1905, there was a revolution against the Tsar's rule in which workers' councils known as soviets were formed in many parts of the country and the Tsar was forced to implement democratic reform, introducing an elected government, the Duma.

 The Soviet of Workers' Deputies of St. Petersburg in 1905, Trotsky in the center.
 The soviets were an early example of a workers council.